jeertmans/manim-tutorial/README.md

 *Why?* For multiple reasons:

-* Easier cross-platform installation
+* Easier cross-platform installation.
-* Does not require to install OpenGL
+* Does not require to install OpenGL.
-* More stable accross time, meaning that a old code from 2 years ago so more likely going to work today than with ManimGL
+* Maintained by the community.
+Hence more stable accross time, meaning that your recently created code is more likely to still work in 2 years with Manim than with ManimGL.
 * Very good documentation, see [here](https://www.manim.community/).

 *Why not?* Reasons to prefer ManimGL:

-* You want to reproduce some of 3b1b's videos, available on [GitHub](https://github.com/3b1b/videos)
+* You want to reproduce some of 3b1b's videos, available on [GitHub](https://github.com/3b1b/videos).
-* You need features that are (currently) only available with ManimGL
+* You need features that are (currently) only available with ManimGL.

 ## How to install Manim